What is the Envirothon?

 Annual Erie County Envirothon to be held this spring!

 The Erie County Soil and Water Conservation District is looking forward to hosting the Erie County Envirothon this spring.
 Coordinated by the District, the Envirothon is an outdoor-oriented, hands-on, natural science competition for high school students.
 Students use teamwork to complete a series of challenges in the subjects of wildlife, forestry, aquatics, soils and a current issue topic.
-The 2009 Envirothon current issue topic is "Biodiversity in a Changing World."
+The 2023 Envirothon current issue topic is "Adapting to a Changing Climate"

 Not only is the Envirothon a chance for students to spend a day enjoying the outdoors, it is an excellent opportunity to learn from and connect with local field specialists.
 To prepare for the Envirothon challenge, students attend a workshop at which local natural resource professionals give presentations on the various Envirothon topics.
 Last year’s workshop presenters included local soil scientists, fisheries biologists, field technicians, foresters, conservationists, and naturalists.

-The 2009 Erie County Envirothon will be held on April 30th, 2009 at Elma Village Green / Senior Center in Elma.
-The winning team of students at the Erie County Envirothon earns the privilege of advancing to the New York State Envirothon to be held at Keuka College on May 27th and 28th, where they will compete against local Envirothon winners from counties throughout the state.
+The 2023 Erie County Envirothon will be held on March 30th, 2023(workshop) and April 27, 2023 (test) at Elma Village Green / Senior Center in Elma.
+The winning team of students at the Erie County Envirothon earns the privilege of advancing to the New York State Envirothon to be held at Hobart & William Smith College, located in Geneva, New York, on May 24th and 25th, where they will compete against local Envirothon winners from counties throughout the state.
 At the state level, scholarships are awarded to top-scoring teams.
-The winning team at the New York State Envirothon qualifies for the Canon National Envirothon, where high-scoring teams receive college scholarships and other great prizes.
+The winning team at the New York State Envirothon qualifies for the NCF -Envirothon, where high-scoring teams receive college scholarships and other great prizes.